arwankhoiruddin/hadoopSetup/README.md

 ```
 ## Work with Google Cloud Platform (GCP)

 Google is so generous.
 They will give you $300 credit that you can use it in GCP within 1 year.
-After you activate your GCP account and get the credit, you can start the following steps
+After you activate your GCP account and get the credit, you can go to `https://console.cloud.google.com/` and do the following steps

 ### Create Instansce